• Skip to primary navigation

 Instructions

-• Preheat oven to 425 degrees Fahrenheit.
-Prepare a muffin pan, by applying butter in the wells, sprinkle flour all over and dust off excess.
-Or line with paper muffin liners.
+• Prep: Preheat oven to 425 degrees Fahrenheit.
+Prepare a muffin pan, by applying butter in the wells, sprinkle flour all over and dust off excess (or line with paper muffin liners).
+Press the crushed pineapple through a sieve to separate the juice.

-• In a food processor, take dates with ½ cup pineapple juice and process into a smooth paste.
+• Wet Ingredients: In a food processor, take dates with ½ cup pineapple juice and process into a smooth and spreadable paste; add more juice if needed to get that consistency.
 Transfer the paste to a medium bowl and whisk in oil, egg and vanilla into a smooth mixture.
 Stir in grated carrots and crushed pineapple.

-• Combine flour, baking powder, baking soda, salt, cinnamon and nutmeg in another medium mixing bowl.
+• Dry Ingredients: Combine flour, baking powder, baking soda, salt, cinnamon and nutmeg in another medium mixing bowl.
 Stir in chopped walnuts, raisins and dried coconut flakes.

-• Then add dry ingredients into wet ingredients and stir just to moisten; do not overmix.
-The batter should be thick enough to form a mound with a scoop (see note for tip).
+• Make Batter: Then add dry ingredients into wet ingredients and stir just to moisten; do not overmix.
+The batter should be thick enough to form a mound with a scoop; somewhere between cake batter and drop cookies in consistency.
+Adjust with flour if needed.

-• Spoon the batter almost full into the prepared muffin cups.
+• Bake: Spoon the batter almost full into the prepared muffin cups, for nice domed muffins.
 Top with whole walnuts and coconut flakes.
-Lower the temperature to 375 degrees Fahrenheit and bake until a cake tester inserted comes out clean and the muffin tops are golden brown, about 18 to 20 minutes.
+Lower the temperature to 375℉ and bake until a cake tester inserted comes out clean and the muffin tops are golden brown, about 18 to 20 minutes.
 Remove muffins from the pan and let cool.

 Notes